We are here for you and your family. Call us for details on our payment plans.

 If your home has a septic tank instead of a sewer connection, you’re probably eager to keep it in good working order to avoid having to bring in the plumbing contractors.
-Portland area homeowners in the more rural parts of town may be surprised to learn that within the septic tank resides an organic system that needs to maintain its delicate balance in order to continue functioning optimally.
+Portland area homeowners in the more rural parts of town may be surprised to learn that within the septic tank resides an organic system that needs to maintain its delicate balance to continue functioning optimally.

 Tips for Septic Tank Maintenance